- Built in timer

-3. Where is the best place to buy the Sonicare for kids Bluetooth connected rechargeable electric toothbrush, HX6321/02?
+3. Where is the best place to buy the Philips Sonicare for kids Bluetooth connected rechargeable electric toothbrush, HX6321/02?

 This brush is stocked by many of your favourite stores including Walmart, Best Buy and Amazon.
 We have listed several retailers below, and it’s always worth checking out eBay too.

 Our research has shown that they are typically similarly priced, but Amazon tends to be the best for keeping prices as low as possible.

 Electric Teeth is an independent organisation with a mission to simplify dental health.